bsletten/Oreilly-WebAssembly-Shortcuts/18-Wasi/readme.md

 https://github.com/bytecodealliance/wasmtime/releases

-You are may also want to use a toolkit called the WebAssembly Binary Toolkit (WABT).
+You may also want to use a toolkit called the WebAssembly Binary Toolkit (WABT).

 It's GitHub repository is here: https://github.com/WebAssembly/wabt